ByAUJay

 Step 4: Engage Stakeholders for Feedback

-- Use pilot voting sessions to refine processes.
+- Set up trial voting sessions to tweak the processes.

 Step 5: Implement Smart Contracts & Deploy

-- Encode the constitution rules in smart contracts.
+- Code the constitutional rules into smart contracts.

 Step 6: Establish Amendment Protocols